-Experimental Results: Figure 2 is the end result of generating a binary map, thinning the map, converting it to a graph, simplifying the graph, using the grid-level planner to compute paths between all connected nodes in the graph and finally specifying a start point and an end point for computing three independent routes.
-We see that there are three independent routes computed from user selected start on the left side of the figure and a destination point on the right side.
+Experimental Results: Fig. 2 is the end result of generating a binary map, thinning the map, converting it to a graph, simplifying the graph, using the gridlevel planner to compute paths between all connected nodes in the graph and finally specifying a start point and an end point for computing three independent routes.
+We see that there are three independent routes computed from user selected start at the top of the figure and a destination point at the bottom.
 The gray regions of the map correspond to go areas and black represents no-go regions.
 It should be remembered that different gray areas can have large differences in allowable speeds and the optimum path may not be a straight line across a given gray area.
 The three unrelaxed routes are shown as solid white lines and the relaxed paths are indicated by dashed lines.
 The unrelaxed paths are constrained to go through the nodes of the original skeleton.
-The locations of some of these nodes can be seen in Figure 2(a) by locating those points on the unrelaxed paths that differ most sharply from those of the relaxed paths.
-The three unrelaxed paths in Figure 2(a)were on the average 18.5 percent more costly than the corresponding relaxed path.
-Figure 2(b) shows paths with threats removed and added a fixed time after travel was initiated on the three routes.
+The locations of some of these nodes can be seen in Fig. 2(a) by locating those points on the unrelaxed paths that differ most sharply from those of the relaxed paths.
+The three unrelaxed paths in Fig. 2(a) were on the average 18.5 percent more costly than the corresponding relaxed path.
+Fig. 2(b)shows paths with threats removed and added a fixed time after travel was initiated on the three routes.